 The fear is real

 I really thought about canceling my flight, but it was non-refundable.
 I knew if I didn’t push myself out of my comfort zone I was never going to travel anywhere outside of my own vehicle.

 I spent many nights talking to Mike about my fear and how I wish I was skinnier.
 The first night when I bought my ticket, I felt amazing.
 Soon after my fear set in because of this number.
 I was self-deprecating.
 Being skinnier wasn’t going to help, I have big hips, to begin with.
 They won’t go away with the few inches I could lose if I lost weight.

 How could I let this number ruin my happiness?
 Why would I let it stop me from doing something I wanted to do?

-I started reading blog posts and watching videos about plus size travelers.
-I would comparing my body to theirs that if they could fit, I could too.
+I started reading blog posts and watching videos about plus-size travelers.
+I would compare my body to theirs that if they could fit, I could too.
 It’s crippling to think that my fear was based on this stupid number.